Polarization-driven Semantic Segmentation via Efficient Attention-bridged Fusion: Methodology

 RGB-Polarization outdoor scene SS dateset is scarce in the literature.
 Some research groups have realized the importance of polarization information for outdoor perception.
 The Polabot dataset~\cite{zhang2019exploration,blanchon2019outdoor}, a GARY-Polarization outdoor scene SS dataset, consists of around 180 pairs of images at a low resolution of 230$\times$320.
 The limited image number and the low resolution make it hard to train a robust SS network for outdoor scenes.
 In addition, the dataset is short of RGB information which provide important texture features for classification tasks.

 Addressing the scarcity, we build the first RGB-P outdoor scene dataset which consists of 394 annotated pixel-aligned RGB-Polarization images.
 We collect the images with abundant and complex scenes at Yuquan Campus, Zhejiang University, as shown in Fig.~\ref{fig:6}.
-The scenes of the dataset cover road scenes around teaching building area, canteen area, library and so on to provide diverse scenes and to reduce the risk of over-fitting in training SS models.
+The scenes of the dataset cover road scenes around teaching building area, canteen area, library and so on to provide diverse scenes for reducing the risk of over-fitting in training SS models.

 The resolution of our dataset is 1024$\times$1224, which makes it possible to apply data augmentation like random crop and random rescale, which are crucial for improving data diversity and attaining robust segmentation~\cite{yang2019robustifying}.
-We label the dateset with 9 classes at the pixel level, \textit{i.e.}, Building, Glass, Car, Road, Vegetation, Pedestrian, Bicycle and Background.
-An example of the dataset is shown in Fig.~\ref{fig:7}, which consists of four pixel-aligned RGB images at four polarization directions and a SS label.
+We label the dateset with 9 classes at the pixel level, \textit{i.e.}, Building, Glass, Car, Road, Vegetation, Pedestrian, Bicycle and Background \YKL{using LabelMe~\cite{russell2008labelme}.
+Here, we make a statistics of category distribution at the pixel level and draw a histogram as shown in Fig.~\ref{fig:6.1}.
+We can learn from the histogram that the dataset has a diversity of categories, and the categories with a low pixel proportion will be the difficult categories for SS like glass and pedestrian.} An example of the dataset is shown in Fig.~\ref{fig:7}, which consists of four pixel-aligned RGB images at four polarization directions and a SS label.
 But AoLP and DoLP are the ultimate polarization representations integrated into SS, so the four polarized RGB images need to be operated according to Eq.
 (3) and Eq.
-(4).
-Finally, we select 344 images as the training set, and the other 50 images as the validation set.
+(4). \YKL{We utilize the average of the four polarized RGB images as the RGB images to feed into EAFNet.
+In fact, the average of any two orthogonal directions RGB images can represent images captured by a conventional RGB sensor.} Finally, we select 344 images as the training set, and the other 50 images as the validation set.
 We name it \textit{ZJU-RGB-P} dataset.

-\subsection{Efficient Attention-bridged Fusion Network}
+\subsection{Efficient attention-bridged fusion network}